advanced-rest-client/arc-reactor/README.md

 # wc-reactor

 Node module to create React components wrappers for web components.
-The module is a part of Advanced REST Client ecostsrem.
+The module is a part of Advanced REST Client ecosystem.

 # What does it do?